mktange/mktange.github.io/content/posts/typescript-and-d365-crm/index.md

 Coding and maintaining JavaScript for Dynamics 365/CRM can be quite a hassle if you don’t have a way to manage it properly.
 Besides knowing how the client-side API works, it also relies on a lot of precise strings to accomplish anything meaningful in regard to the way the specific CRM system is set up.

-In this blog post, I will be focusing on the issues a developer usually encounter when coding web resources that interact with a form and its logic, and how these issues can be alleviated using TypeScript — with the help of a tool called [XrmDefinitelyTyped](http://delegateas.github.io/Delegate.XrmDefinitelyTyped/).
+In this blog post, I will be focusing on the issues a developer usually encounters when coding web resources that interact with a form and its logic, and how these issues can be alleviated using TypeScript — with the help of a tool called [XrmDefinitelyTyped](http://delegateas.github.io/Delegate.XrmDefinitelyTyped/).